Fine tuning SMLs

 Copy

-In this case we do not pass a compute_metrics function, if it is not passed, during the evaluation the loss will be used to evaluate the model.
-That is why when defining the arguments we do not define metric_for_best_model, because we are not going to use a metric to evaluate the model, but the loss.
+In this case, we don't pass a compute_metrics function; instead, during evaluation, the loss will be used to evaluate the model.
+That's why when defining the arguments, we don't define metric_for_best_model, because we won't be using a metric to evaluate the model, but rather the loss.

 We train